outscale/osc-ricochet-2/Road-To-Ricochet-2.md

 A way to push ricochet-2 smoothly in a project, is to create some small tests that use ricochet-2 and use them side-by-side with in-productions tests.

-In practice, it's better to tests resources that can be hard to tests due to quota limitations, sure as DirectLinks or FlexibleGPUs.
+In practice, it's better to test resources that can be hard to tests due to quota limitations, such as DirectLinks or FlexibleGPUs.
-Process:

 ## process:
 - Create tests (see [here](https://github.com/outscale/osc-ricochet-2/blob/master/Road-To-Ricochet-2.md#technique-requirement)), and push CI tests at PR level.